 MASTER OF ARTS (M.A.)
-IN LEADERSHIP for SUSTAINABLE COMMUNITIES
+IN LEADERSHIP

-The Program for Leadership for Sustainable Communities leading to a Master of Arts degree is accredited by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
+The Program for Leadership leading to a Master of Arts degree is accredited by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
 The program requirements for this degree are as follows: